Glycosorb® ABO – product information

 Use with existing hospital equipment

 According to current protocols, one to three treatments are normally performed before the transplantation and, if necessary, additional post-transplant treatment may be performed.
 The product is registered as a ‘single use device’ and a new column is used for each treatment.
 In addition to Glycosorb® ABO, immunosuppressive drugs are also used before and after transplantation in the same way as for blood group compatible transplants.
-Glycosorb® is ABO compatible with today’s dialysis equipment and therefore no investments in additional equipment are required.
+Glycosorb® ABO is compatible with today’s dialysis equipment and therefore no investments in additional equipment are required.